AKSW/LangTagger/README.md

 # LangTagger

-LangTagger is a Language Detector that uses a probabilistic model for language classification.
+LangTagger is a Language Tagger that uses a probabilistic model for language classification.
 The LangTagger consists of two models, which are LangTag(S) the simple model and LangTag(C) the combined model.
 LangTag(S) is  trained using only QALD 7 training dataset.
 Therefore it supports the languages English, Deutsch, French, Spanish, Brazilian Portuguese, Dutch, Hindi, Romanian